Xercoy/blobs/README.md

-# Blob - Generate files of various sizes.
+# Blobs - Generate files of various sizes.

-Use Blob to create files of various sizes in bytes, megabytes, gigabytes, and terabytes.
+Use Blobs to create files of various sizes in bytes, megabytes, gigabytes, and terabytes.

 # Usage